vm6502q/qrack.github.io/docs/performance.rst

 Method
 ******

 100 timed trials of single and parallel gates were run for each qubit count between 3 and 28 qubits.
 CPU and GPU benchmarks were run on two respective systems that could represent realistic use cases for each engine type.
 An AWS p3.2xlarge running Ubuntu Server 18.04LTS was used for GPU benchmarks.
-An Alienware 17 R5 with an Intel(R) Core(TM) i7-8750H running Ubuntu 18.04LTS was used for CPU benchmarks.
+An Alienware 17 R5 with an Intel(R) Core(TM) i7-8750H running Ubuntu 18.04LTS was used for Qrack CPU benchmarks.
 The average and quartile boundary values of each set of 100 were recorded and graphed.
 Grover's search to invert a black box subroutine, or "oracle," was similarly implemented for trials between 3 and 18 qubits.
 Grover's algorithm was iterated an optimal number of times, vs. qubit count, to maximize probability on a half cycle of the algorithm's period, being :math:`floor\left[\frac{\pi}{4asin\left(1/\sqrt{2^N}\right)}\right]` iterations for :math:`N` qubits.

 A quantum fourier transform was run for 100 trials between 3 and 26 qubits on the GPU engine types.
+ProjectQ and QCGPU were also benchmarked for this test, on an AWS p3.2xlarge running Ubuntu Server 18.04LTS, with the benchmarking code provided by QCGPU, in python.
+The benchmarking script from QCGPU iterates at random between the engine options.
+200 total trials were run for the set of QCGPU and ProjectQ, selected by approximately equal probability random chance in each of the 200 iterations.

+QFT iterations were "chained" in a unitary manner starting from the |0> permutation state, such that every other step entangled and unentangled the full set of qubits.
+This is a representative test of Qrack::QUnit performance, because it varies largely with degree of representational entanglement.
+QUnit explicitly separates the representation of qubit subsystems when it can, such that performance differs greatly between entirely separable and entirely entangled cases, hence we need to show best and worst cases.
+Separability considerations do not affect maximally entangled representations, as are all other simulators tested here, (though ProjectQ includes a compilation layer on top of its default simulator).

 Heap profiling was carried out with Valgrind Massif.
 Heap sampling was limited but ultimately sufficient to show statistical confidence.